The Signs of the Zodiac

 Certain segments and degrees of signs have distinct significations in many Hellenistic texts, based on stars and segments of constellations.
 Such delineations are prominent in many Hellenistic authors, including Valens, Ptolemy, and Maternus.
 However, very little has been done to revive the use of such material.
 This material is truly sidereal in origin.
 The sidereal zodiac or even the constellations themselves are more appropriate to this type of delineation than the tropical zodiac.

 There is an Egyptian division of the signs into thirds, called the decans.
-The decans were used for time-keeping in ancient Egypt and were based on the rising of 36 different star clusters.
-Therefore, this division is star-based.
+The decans were used for time-keeping in ancient Egypt.
+As the decans were based on the rising of 36 different star clusters, they are a star-based (sidereal) division.

 Bounds or Terms